 country\code: This 24-bit field identifies a country using the 3-character code as specified in ISO 3166 [2].
 Each character is coded into 8-bits according to ISO 8859-1 [5] and inserted in order into the 24-bit field.
-In the case that the 3 characters represent a number in the range 900 to 999, then country\code specifies a ETSI defined group of countries.
+In the case that the 3 characters represent a number in the range 900 to 999, then country\code specifies an ETSI defined group of countries.

 These allocations are found in ETR 162 [6].

-EXAMPLE: United Kingdom has 3-character code "GBR", which is coded as: '0100 0111 0100 0010 0101.
+EXAMPLE: United Kingdom has 3-character code "GBR", which is coded as:

-rating: This 8-bit field is coded according to table 44, giving the recommended minimum age in years of the end user.
+rating: This 8-bit field is coded according to table 55, giving the recommended minimum age in years of the end user.

-Table 44: Parental rating descriptor, rating
+Table 55: Parental rating descriptor, rating